Raivis80/First-Milestone-Project/README.md

 ### ***Website Design***

- Website features Long-Scrolling Design with four page design "Home", "About Us", "Galery" and "Contact Us" page.
+ Website features Long-Scrolling Design with four pages "Home", "About Us", "Galery" and "Contact Us" page.

  Website is Responsive on most devices such us - mobile devices and Large screen desktop PC's.